 Household and family projections inform on future changes in numbers and types of households and families, and are used in a variety of planning decisions.
-Projections are published for Australia, the states, territories, capital cities and balances of state.
+Projections are published for Australia, the states, territories, capital cities and rest of state regions.

 ABS household and family projections are compiled and published once every five years; typically, three years following the most recent ABS Census of Population and Housing.